 Maintaining processing capacity and use of system components (infrastructure, data, and software) to manage demand and enable the implementation of additional capacity to help meet objectives.

 How does my business fulfill SOC 2 controls?

 There isn’t one path to fulfilling SOC 2 controls and prepping for audit.
 The process should include policy implementation and technical and operational procedures.

 For SOC 2 Type 1, auditors ask to examine authored policies, who they’ve been distributed to, and the procedures put in place to execute the policy.

 In a Type 2 audit, auditors examine the functionality of controls over a 6-12 month time period.
 A comprehensive report is written based on the evidence provided.

-SOC 2 primarily focuses on policies and procedures instead of technical tasks.
-However, the implementation of technical procedures typically involves building or managing new tools, like endpoint security.
+SOC 2 controls primarily focus on policies and procedures instead of technical tasks; however, the implementation of technical procedures typically involves building or managing new tools, like endpoint security.
 These procedures are monitored over time for effectiveness and relayed to audit teams while pursuing a SOC 2 report.

 Just as important as technical processes, operational procedures involve managing vendors and due diligence, creating uniform onboarding and termination procedures, and collecting evidence on their effectiveness.